kimathisamuel/sph336_Sept2016/systemc/decoder_1by2/README.md

 Tutorial 2:
 Create a decoder_2by4 based on this decoder_1by2.<br>
-hint: systemc modules can be cascaded to build more complex modules.
+Reuse the systemc module for decoder_1by2 cascaded to build a more complex module for the decoder_2by4.
+<em>Hint:</em> use additional and logic gates to determine the final outputs as in the truth table.